Our Complete Backpacking Checklist

 Camera

-We bring a Sony a6600 mirrorless camera on our backpacking trips, which weighs just over a pound (plus lens(es)).
-Or, on fast and light trips we might just use our iPhones.
-A smaller camera like the smaller camera like the Canon G7X or the Sony RX100 are also nice, lightweight options for casual picture taking.
+We bring a Sony a6600 mirrorless camera on our backpacking trips, which weighs just over a pound (plus lens).
+But we might just use our iPhones on fast and light trips!
+A smaller camera like the Sony RX100 is also a nice lightweight option for casual picture-taking.

 Peak Design Camera Clip